Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/03_InnovativeArchitecture.md

 ### Cloud technology

 Instead of worrying about maintaining, connecting, and updating a monolithic ERP software, you can use a fail-safe and scalable platform made in Germany.
 Our cloud servers are compliant with the European General Data Protection Regulation (GDPR).
-They are located in Germany and can be accessed wherever you are.
+The data is held in Germany in a high-security data center on our own servers (server housing) with a multi-level system for the control of access authorizations.
+The servers are located in Germany and can be accessed wherever you are.

 ### Headless Commerce